Long-Lasting DIY Beeswax Tea Light Candles

 Tea light candles have it all!

-But, not all tea lights are created equal.
-Happily, I learned to make long-lasting tea light candles at home and now you can too.
+But not all tea lights are created equal.
+Happily, I learned to make long-lasting tea light candles at home, and now you can too.

-This post contains some affiliate links for your convenience, read the full disclosure policy.
+For your convenience, this post contains some affiliate links; read the full disclosure policy.

 How do you make tea light candles at home?

 The first begins with candle wax.
 As I mentioned, not all tea lights are created equal.
 Unfortunately, the majority are made with cheap paraffin wax that creates unpleasant smoke, to say the least.
 And typically burn out in 1 to 1.5 hours.
-That may be plenty long enough to relax in a bath soak but is it worth your time, effort, and candle supplies to make a candle that lasts such a short time?
+That may be plenty long enough to relax in a bath soak, but is it worth your time, effort, and candle supplies to make a candle that lasts such a short time?

 Related To: What’s The Best Candle Wax Type